DisCoTec/discotec.github.io/README.md

 * FORTE (International Conference on Formal Techniques for Distributed Objects, Components, and Systems) as well as several workshops

-The next edition of DisCotec 2019 will take place at the [Technical University of Denmark](www.dtu.dk) in June 18-21, 2019.
+The next edition of DisCoTec 2019 will take place at the [Technical University of Denmark](www.dtu.dk) in June 18-21, 2019.

 Schedule (tentative):
 * Submission deadline: January/February 2019